A Ninja's Dance

 "Its ok."
 He said gently, gruff voice taking on a very caring tone.
 Judith nodded, breathing carefully.

 "Thanks" She smiled up at him.
 This seemed to shake Raphael out of whatever mood he'd fallen into because his shoulders stiffened and he quickly let go of her shoulder.
 When she was settled Raphael stood there awkwardly for a moment before clearing his throat for a third time since he'd arrived.

 "There anythin' else ya need?"
 Obviously he wasn't one of showing his softer side Judith decided.

 "I…ah…I was kinda hoping you could hang around for a while."
-She smiled a little and shrugged.
+She shrugged.
 "I was thinking the more time I spend with you guys the more I'd get used to…all this" She gestured to the walls of the small room as though that was all the explanation she needed to give.

 Raphael nodded, leaning his elbows onto his knees.

 "Yeh.
 Makes sense."
 His lips quirked in a slight smile, first one he'd really given her since he'd come in.
 Judith smiled back.

 "Cool…so, you said your brothers ate a lot of pizza when you were kids.
 It must have been tough, getting food and stuff."
 Was that too personal of a question?
 Shit, she hadn't really thought about it, she'd just been curious and opened her mouth.
 Raphael however, didn't seem fazed by the question at all.
 He shrugged his shoulders and rubbed a hand across his face.